SeanStewart37/ann/readme.md

 # Artificial Neural Network Demo

 This is a RESTful API using Laravel 5.2.x framework and FANN (Fast Artificial Neural Network) library.
+The project uses JSON Web Tokens for stateless authorization and follows JSend Specs for all responses ( https://labs.omniti.com/labs/jsend ).

 The neural network trains on picking a child's favorite toy by their gender and age.
-Trained data is already included, however you can also retrain the neural network.
+Trained data is already included, however you can also retrain the neural network with your own configuration parameters.

 ## Installation ##
 This project uses Composer to install dependencies.
 You will also need to install FANN ( http://leenissen.dk/fann/wp/ ).